wp-plugins/countdown-clock/readme.txt

 = My wordpress is older than 2.8
 Download version 1.3 of the countdown-clock, which is compatible with 1.5 or higher

-= Can I choose my colour? =
-You can select the countdown clock to be transparent, so the countdown's background will be that of your web page

 = Why do I need to choose the event type and countdown type ? = Choosing the event type will provide the best selection of background pictures and animations